Skip to main content

 Our risk assessment will be carried out in accordance with the requirements of assimilated law and the guidance previously developed by EFSA.
 For more details on what you’ll need to supply with your application for each product type, read our guidance for regulated product applicants.

 After you submit your application, we will carry out initial checks to make sure it contains all the necessary information.
 We will then carry out an assessment to decide if the product or process is safe to be placed on the market in England, Wales and Scotland.
-This will involve risk assessment by one of our Joint Expert Groups and/or Scientific Advisory Committees and a consideration of other legitimate factors (for example, risks to the environment).
+This may involve risk assessment by one of our Joint Expert Groups and/or Scientific Advisory Committees and a consideration of other legitimate factors (for example, risks to the environment).
 These will be combined to form an evidence package.

 Based on this evidence, we will consider possible risk management options and make a recommendation to ministers.
 The ministers will then decide whether the product should be authorised for use in Great Britain.
 There will be an opportunity to comment on the application by taking part in a consultation during the risk analysis process and before the final recommendation is made.
 If a decision is taken to support an authorisation, the legislation will be updated to reflect the change.